-Troy University Phenix City primarily offers the courses to meet the major program requirements.
-Chattahoochee Valley Community College, located across the street from Troy University Phenix City Campus, has a long relationship with our campus to provide most of the general studies required by Troy University in the undergraduate programs.
+Chattahoochee Valley Community College, located across the street from Troy University Phenix City Campus, has a long relationship with our campus.
+We offer Troy University courses through Chattahoochee Valley Community College for the first two years of undergraduate study.
+The Phenix City Campus of Troy University primarily offers the courses to meet the major program requirements.
 Advisers at both schools work to provide an easy transition from the community college to the university setting.